earthai-tech/watex/README.md

   ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/WEgeophysics/watex?logo=python)

-##  Mission and Goals
+##  Overview

-**_WATex_** is a Python library mainly focused on the groundwater exploration (GWE) field.
+**_WATex_** is a Python library mainly focused on the groundwater exploration (GWE).
 It brings novel approaches
-    for reducing numerous losses during the hydro-geophysical exploration projects and encompasses the DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short periods EM, geology and hydrogeology methods.
-From new methods based on Machine Learning,  it allows to:
+    for reducing numerous losses during the hydro-geophysical exploration projects and encompasses the DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short-periods EM, geology and hydrogeology methods.
+From methodologies based on Machine Learning,  it allows to:
-   - auto-detect the right position to locate the drilling operations,
+   - auto-detect the right position to locate the drilling operations to minimize the rate of unsuccessful drillings and unsustainable boreholes;
    - reduce the cost of permeability coefficient (k) data collection during the hydro-geophysical engineering projects,
    - predict the water content in the well such as the groundwater flow rate, the level of water inrush, ...
    - etc.